MGTheTrain/cpp-opengl-renderer/README.md

 #### Unix

-In order to compile the source code and link the binaries run:
+In order to compile the source code and link the binaries run in a Unix terminal:

 ```sh
 cd devops/scripts/bash/
 ./compile_source_code.sh -CMakeToolchainFile <path to the vcpkg.cmake file>
 ```

-In order to additionaly start the test executables:
+In order to additionaly start the test executables in a Unix terminal:

 ```sh
 cd devops/scripts/bash/